 When deciding on whether or not it’s a good idea for your parents to stay at home, it’s important to look at the big picture.
 Is their health concern stable and will it stay consistent — or will it grow worse over time?
 In other words, will their needs remain the same, or will they continue to increase?

-This information, along with communication from their doctor, can help you work out what daily, weekly and monthly care will be required to ensure your parents are well cared for.
+This information, along with communication from their doctor, can help you work out what daily, weekly, and monthly care will be required to ensure your parents are well looked after.
+For added peace of mind, you might also consider a gps tracker for seniors in Canada, or elsewhere, to help monitor their safety and location, especially if they’re prone to wandering or have memory issues.
 You will see their care situation from all angles, so you know what to prepare for.

 2. Make the Home Safe